AndrewChan2022/panorama2cubemap/README.md

     brew install opencv

-test code at the tail of the cpp file
+build, the test code at the tail of the cpp file

     mkdir build && cd build
     cmake ..